 On this page you can find activity books about interesting places, people, and things.
 Are you interested in fossils?
 Do you like rocks?
 How about pioneer trails?
 Check them out and join the adventure.

+Many BLM sites have activity booklets for kids.
+We've also created some booklets on special topics, like geology, native plants, and wild horses.
 You can do the activities on your own, or you can invite a brother or sister, your parents, or a friend to join the adventure with you.
-Then say the Junior Explorer pledge, sign the certificate, and you’re on your way to exploring and protecting America’s public lands.
+Have fun and good luck!

 |Colorado High Desert and Canyon Country Activity Booklet includes activities at sites managed by the BLM Grand Junction Field Office: McInnis Canyons and Dominguez-Escalante National Conservation Area.||The Alpine Loop in western Colorado is a rugged mountain region that is rich in history.
 Native Americans came to these mountains for centuries to hunt and gather food.|